codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/pull-request-branches.md

 ---
-title: "Complex workflows"
+title: "Pull Requests and Branches"
-description: "Learn about complex multi-pipeline workflows"
+description: "Learn how to handle builds for Pull requests or other branches"
-group: ci-cd-guide
+group: ci-cd-guides

 toc: true